metebalc/LeetCode/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the The Unlicense.
 See the `LICENSE` file for more details.